 The Energy Sector Produces the Most Greenhouse Gas Emissions

-Industry and Transportation are the Fastest-growing Sources of Greenhouse Gas Emissions
+Industry and Transportation Are the Fastest-growing Sources of Greenhouse Gas Emissions

-The growth in industrial emissions stems primarily from increased use of refrigeration and air conditioning, which produce hydrofluorocarbons (HFCs), potent greenhouse gases.
+The growth in industrial emissions stems not only from CO2 emissions, but also the increased use of refrigeration and air conditioning.
+These activities produce hydrofluorocarbons (HFCs), which are potent greenhouse gases.
 Increased travel by automobiles is the predominant reason transportation emissions are on the rise.

 10 Countries Produce More than 68% of Global Greenhouse Gas Emissions

-A small number of countries contribute the vast majority of greenhouse gas emissions, with the top 10 emitters accounting for over two-thirds of annual global greenhouse gas emissions.
-Most of them also have large populations and economies, together accounting for over 50% of the global population and almost 60% of the world’s GDP.
+A small number of countries contribute most of the world’s greenhouse gas emissions, with the top 10 emitters accounting for over two-thirds of annual global greenhouse gas emissions.
+Most of them also have large populations and economies, together accounting for over 50% of the global population and 75% of the world’s GDP.

 Carbon Dioxide Makes Up Most, but Not All, Greenhouse Gas Emissions